snabb/isoweek/README.md

 ```
 The returned time may be within a previous year as can be seen above.

-The AddDate() function in Go standard library "time" package can be used
+The `AddDate` function in Go standard library `time` package can be used
-for getting the Time at the end of the week or for iterating through weeks:
+for getting the `Time` at the end of the week or for iterating through weeks:
 ```Go
 	t = t.AddDate(0, 0, 7)
 	fmt.Println(t)